lupkon21/figma-json-getter/README.md

 4. Visit localhost on port 3000 in your browser
 `localhost:3000`

 > This project is not affiliated with Figma.
+> Thanks for reading!